- Posted by Multi-Care Medical

 Treatment: most ankle sprains can be treated with RICE (Rest, Ice, Compression, and Elevation) and over-the-counter anti-inflammatory drugs.
 After a day of rest it is important to exercise the ankle to allow for circulation and to retain flexibility and strength.
 Note that for the more severe high ankle sprains, a doctor’s appointment should be scheduled to check for bone separation or breaks.

 Defined: this is a highly common sports injury.
 A muscle pull can occur in any major muscle group, but specific sports tend to cause specific injuries.
 For example, a hamstring pull often occurs in sports that involved a lot of running or quick sprints such as jogging, soccer, basketball, and track.
 By comparison, calf pulls are common in tennis as are back pulls in weightlifting.

 Prevention: most muscle pulls are caused by improper preparation or fatigue.
 Before and after playing any sport, proper stretching should be done keep the muscles relaxed.
 Also, depending on the level of physical activity, a slight warm up is also advisable after stretching.
 Proper time to heal is essential as many muscle pulls are caused by normal fatigue and overwork.
 To prevent fatigue from becoming an issue, the body needs time off to recover and heal.
 A person should not play sports when overly fatigued, weak, or unwell.

 Treatment: muscle pulls are easily treated using common treatment methods such as RICE (Rest, Ice, Compression, and Elevation) that facilitates healing and allows pulled muscles time to recover.
 Over-the-counter anti-inflammatory drugs are also effective in reducing pain.

 Do you believe that you’re suffering from an injury related to your physical fitness?
 Are you uncertain whether it’s exercise related?
 We can help.
-Call us now at (954) 441-7246 and make an appointment.
+Contact us today to make an appointment.